 The Rockstar Life Planner’s Suz Paulinski (The Rock/Star Advocate) Talks to Ariel Hyatt

-(And it’s so good I threw her a book launch party in NYC)
+(And her book is so good I threw her a book launch party in NYC)

 I worked at Atlantic and Warner while I was a student and then I graduated early to start as Astralwerks Midwest Sales Coordinator and National Street Team Director.
 After 10 months or so I realized that job wasn’t for me and I wanted to pursue the legal field, so I left to become a paralegal.